yii2tech/illuminate/docs/start-installation.md

 Installation
 ============

-First of all create a new branch in your version control system to hold the project migration.
+First of all, create a new branch in your version control system to hold the project migration.
 Do not merge this branch into current development one, until you ensure created "Two-headed Beast" works fine for you.

 Project structure <span id="project-structure"></span>
 -----------------

-Move all your existing project files under new directory called "legacy".
-You should move there all PHP files and even a "webroot" folder.
+Move all your existing project files under the new directory called "legacy".
+You should move all PHP files and even a "webroot" folder there.
 Only 'composer.json', 'vendor', docs and service files like '.gitignore' can be left at the project root.

 Next you will need to fill the project root with Laravel application.